accessibleIslam/IslamicWisdom/EnglishProverbs.md

 <hr>

-## Cast pearls before swine
+## Do not cast pearls before swine

 ### Meaning
-To give things of value to those who will not understand or appreciate them.
+We should not give things of value to those who will not understand or appreciate them.

 ### Relevant verses from the Qur'an